fmalmeida/bacannot/docs/installation.md

 docker pull fmalmeida/bacannot:jbrowse   ;
 ```

-> The pipeline also uses other public images available in biocontainers
+> The pipeline also uses other public images available in biocontainers.
+All images can be downloaded on the fly, automatically be nextflow.

 !!! info "Using singularity"